siddk/mjolnir/README.md

 *Note: Replace instances of `mjolnir` and other instructions with instructions specific to your repository!*

-Clones `mjolnir` to the working directory, then walks through dependency setup, mostly leveraging the `environment.yaml` files.
+Clones `mjolnir` to the working directory, then walks through dependency setup, mostly leveraging the `environment-<arch>.yaml` files.

 ### Shared Environment (for Clusters w/ Centralized Conda)

 *Note: The presence of this subsection depends on your setup.
-With the way the Stanford Cluster has been set up, and the way I've set up the ILIAD Cluster, this section makes it really easy to maintain dependencies across multiple users via centralized `conda` environments, but YMMV.*
+With the way the Stanford NLP Cluster has been set up, and the way I've set up the ILIAD Cluster, this section makes it really easy to maintain dependencies across multiple users via centralized `conda` environments, but YMMV.*